 Experience the many wonders of the underwater world.
 Explore the areas that are unfamiliar to you around Gozo.
 Feel the Excitement when you discover something new.
 As a result, you will gain knowledge and experience in different diving activities.

 It’s your choice!
-You and your PADI Instructor will choose from 15 or more different Adventure Dives to complete your course.
+You and your PADI Instructor will choose from 15 or more different Adventure Dives to complete your PADI Advanced Open Water course.
 Hone your skills and try Underwater Navigation, Peak Performance Buoyancy, Search and Recovery and many others.
 Above all, this course allows you to try out new equipment and gadgets under supervision.
 If you wish to further your scuba diving knowledge and skill level then this course is for you!
 Start now with the PADI Advanced eLearning course here.

 Who should take this course?

 First, no you don’t have to be an advanced diver to participate in this course.
 The PADI Advanced Open Water course is about the three E’s, Experience, Excitement and Exploration!
 This course offers certified divers the chance to improve their skills and knowledge.
 Having fun is the motto here.
 Under supervision, from a PADI Pro, it is a great way to try out new gear and use different techniques.
 Among the five Adventure Dives, for instance, we must do Navigation and the Deep dive.
 PADI Junior Open Water Divers may not be able to participate in all the PADI Adventure Dives – speak to your DiveSMART Instructor.

 What will you learn?

 You get to choose three Adventure Dives that interest you most.
 It allows you to increase the number of logged dives while continuing to learn and master new activities.
 You will develop new capabilities and dive skills whilst having fun.

 Depending on which activities you choose, you will learn